pi-farm/Docker-PXE-Server/README.md

 1:   run: "bash start" or "bash t-start"

-1.1: choose (b) to build the image and installing everythin in the container 1.2: restart your pi
+1.1: choose (b) to build the image and installing everything in the PXE-Container 1.2: restart your pi

 #####################################################################################################